temporalio/edu-converters-go-code/exercises/custom-converter/README.md

    },
    ```

-   Make this change to the `client.Options{}` block in both `starter.go` and
+   Make this change to the `client.Options{}` block in both `starter/main.go` and
-   `worker.go`, then restart your worker and re-run your Workflow.
+   `worker/main.go`, then restart your worker and re-run your Workflow.
 2. Run `temporal workflow show -w converters_workflowID` once more to get what will
    now be stock, unencrypted output following your Composite Data Converter logic: